6S vs JPY: Which Safe-Haven Leads During Risk-Off?

 - longer continuation legs

-This ties into your article on yield spreads because CHF strength often aligns with falling U.S. yields.
+This ties into the article on yield spreads because CHF strength often aligns with falling U.S. yields.

 6. Practical Trading Application